 Hollywood, Florida, also offers its residents high-quality schooling at every educational level.
 With 45 certified preschools, Hollywood’s offerings outnumber what you would expect in urban centers twice the size of Hollywood.
 In addition to the award-winning public school system, there are a number of private grammar through high schools in Hollywood, Florida.
 It is also easy to commute to a large number of colleges and universities near Hollywood.
 Some of these institutions offer business, technical and law degrees.

 Broward County’s 17th Judicial Circuit of Florida encompasses Hollywood, FL.
 The 17th Judicial Circuit serves a community encompassing 1,197 square miles in South Florida and containing a population of nearly 2 million.
 Established in 1972, Florida’s two-level trial court system includes circuit and county courts.
 Disputes are resolved by jury trials or by non-jury trials in the circuit and county trial courts.
 County Courts are courts of limited jurisdiction where misdemeanor and civil cases are heard.
 Circuit Courts are the highest state trial courts in Florida.
 They hear felony, civil, family, juvenile and probate matters.

 There are four area courthouses: the Broward County Judicial Complex, 201 Southeast 6th Street, Fort Lauderdale, FL 33301; the North Regional Courthouse, 1600 West Hillsboro Boulevard, Deerfield Beach, FL 33442; the South Regional Courthouse, 3550 Hollywood Boulevard, Hollywood, FL 33021; and the West Regional Courthouse, 100 North Pine Island Road, Plantation, FL 33324.

 We are a debt relief agency.
-In addition to other legal services, we help clients file for bankruptcy relief under the Bankruptcy Code.
+In addition to Foreclosure Defense and other legal services, we help clients file for bankruptcy relief under the Bankruptcy Code.